Anxiety Guide to Comic Con

 Whether that’s finding out where the venue is, and how you’ll get to it, or what the floor plan is like.
 Planning ahead is a great way to prepare yourself for the event.
-I usually have a floor plan printed out, a list of who I’m meeting, panels I want to listen to etc, and rough budget.
+I usually have a floor plan printed out, a list of who I’m meeting, panels I want to listen to etc, and a rough budget.

 Get there early

 This can vary, but comic con attendees can start queuing hours before the doors open.
 Especially if there’s a guest rare to the convention scene that they don’t want to miss out on.
 So get there early to give yourself time to prepare and lessen stress trying to accomplish everything you want to when the doors open.

 Of course, the earlier you arrive the longer you’ll need to queue and often hours at a time.
 The queues are usually inside but you may also be queuing outside in the rain too.
 Which has happened to me on more than one occasion!
 To be honest, I prefer queuing outside as I feel less ‘trapped’.
 If this is you, try to focus on something else, I find a fidget cube is a great distraction.

 One of my triggers is feeling overwhelmed by myself and experiencing sensory overload.
 So having someone to talk to and take my mind off things is a great way to block out my surroundings, if I need to.
 Especially if I’m stuck in a queue for hours at a time!